 Henry Wolf (1925–2005) shaped American periodical design in the 1950s and 1960s as art director of Esquire, Harper’s Bazaar, and Show magazines.
 He joined the McCann Erickson advertising agency in 1965 and later teamed with Jane Trahey to form Trahey/Wolf Advertising.
 In 1971 he founded Henry Wolf Productions, Inc., a studio dedicated to advertising and editorial photography.
 For the next three decades, Wolf worked as both a photographer and designer, shooting for a host of major clients, including Saks Fifth Avenue, Xerox, Revlon, and DeBeers.
-He received the AGIA Medal in 1976.
-The Henry Wolf Collection contains photographs, posters and other printed materials (magazines, advertisements, brochures), business correspondence, and miscellaneous related materials (awards, degrees, related news clippings).
+The Henry Wolf Collection contains photographs (slides and proof sheets), printed materials (magazines, advertisements, brochures), business correspondence and miscellaneous related materials (awards, degrees, related news clippings).